umijs/mako/docs/config.md

   codeSplitting:  {
     strategy: "granular",
     options: {
-      // Node modules those will beed splitted to framework chunk
+      // Node modules those will be split to framework chunk
       frameworkPackages: [ "react", "antd" ],
-      // (optional) The minimum size of the node module to be splitted
+      // (optional) The minimum size of the node module to be split
       lib_min_size: 160000
     }
   }